alan-turing-institute/environmental-ds-book/book/publishing/about/aims-and-scope.md

 Notebook submissions to EDS book must:

 * Be fully open, under the Open Definition.
-This means that any text content or graphical objects should be under a Creative Commons license (ideally CC-BY) and code components should be under an OSI-approved license.
+This means that any text content or graphical objects should be under a Creative Commons license (ideally CC-BY) and code components should be under an OSI-approved MIT license.
 * Documentation of computational cells should be complete for self-learning or adoption by EDS book users.
 * Notebook submissions should make a clear contribution to Environmental Data Science using available open-source software.
 * Authors wishing to make a pre-submission enquiry should open an issue on the EDS Book repository.